ewhicher/boomer/content/collections/pages/understand.md

     content:
       -
         type: text
-        text: "Put the Boomer Women Pen Portraits use with this interactive grid.
+        text: "Put the Boomer Women Personas to use with this interactive grid.
 See where your charity is already meeting their needs and explore what else you could do to engage them.\_"
 mindset_text:
   -
     type: paragraph